Gran Turismo World Series: History

+Exhibition events

-The tournament has also hosted exhibition races since 2019.
-One of these exhibition races is known as 'Pro-Am', where competitors of the series would pair with various personalities, spanning from content creators, journalists, and professional racing drivers including former Formula One driver Juan Pablo Montoya and seven-time Formula One world champion Lewis Hamilton.
+In addition to the professional events, the tournament has hosted exhibition races since 2019.
+One of these exhibition races is known as 'Pro-Am', where competitors of the series would pair with various personalities, spanning from content creators to professional racing drivers, including Formula One drivers such as Juan Pablo Montoya and game ambassadors Esteban Ocon and Lewis Hamilton.
 Exhibition races have also been hosted by Sony's artificial intelligence department, Sony AI, where select series drivers race against their agent known as 'Gran Turismo Sophy', developed in collaboration by Sony AI, Sony Interactive Entertainment, and Polyphony Digital.
 This race is also used as a testing ground for Sony's AI team to evaluate Sophy's pace and behaviour on the race track.

+Competitors of the series have seen opportunities in real-world motorsport through their participation in the series.
+Five-time tournament champion Takuma Miyazono raced in the first round of the 2025 Nürburgring Langstrecken-Serie, racing in the VT2 production car class with Toyo Tires and Ring Racing.
+Racing drivers have also competed in the series, including Brazilian Super Formula driver Igor Fraga and Japanese Super GT driver Rikuto Kobayashi.
+Fraga's junior career beginning in 2019 was backed by Polyphony Digital, and they have supported Fraga's racing career since.

+As of 2025, Brembo, Dunlop Tyres, Mazda, Toyota Gazoo Racing, and Fanatec serve as the series partners of the World Series.
+The series is provided with clothing by Puma and peripherals by Fanatec.